 4. for states.

-When two actions were completed in the past, use a past perfect tense to clarify which event happened earlier.
+When two actions were completed in the past, a past perfect tense is used to clarify which event happened earlier.

-b) CORRECT: The museum occupied the building where the art gallery had been.
+- The museum occuped the building where the art gallery had been.

 Before and after